PalladioSimulator/Palladio-Supporting-DataFlowConfidentiality-WebBasedEditor/README.md

 This will create a `dist` folder containing the built static assets.
 The contents of this folder can be uploaded to a web server to host the project.

-This project is build using GitHub Actions and the current built version is hosted on GitHub Pages that can be found [here](https://daniel0611.github.io/sprotty-tech-demo/).
+This project is built using GitHub Actions and the current built version is hosted on GitHub Pages that can be found [here](https://palladiosimulator.github.io/Palladio-Supporting-DataFlowConfidentiality-WebBasedEditor/).